Coombe Junction Halt railway station: Signal box

 Coombe Junction signal box was situated on the west side of the line near the junction, but since 1981 the points have been worked by the guard of the train using two ground frames on the east side of the line.
 Number 1 Ground Frame is at the junction south of the station, and Number 2 Ground Frame is just north of the platform for the section to Moorswater.

 Passenger volume

 With 26 passenger entries and exits between April 2014 and March 2015, it was the second-least used station in Great Britain that year, behind Shippea Hill.

+The 2023/2024 Office for Rail and Road numbers showed that Coombe Junction Halt had 140 passenger entries, up by 20 from the 2022/2023 period.

 Community rail

 The railway between Liskeard and Looe is designated as a community rail line and is supported by marketing provided by the Devon and Cornwall Rail Partnership.
 The line is promoted under the "Looe Valley Line" name.